leoguti85/MADAN/README.md

 Where net is a networkx graph with node attributes.

 #### Scanning relevant scales ####
-Before to look at anomalies, we should scan the relevant context (scales) where potential anomalies lie.
+Before to look at anomalies, we should scan the relevant context (scales) where potential anomalies may lie.

 ```
 time_scales   =   np.concatenate([np.array([0]), 10**np.linspace(0,5,500)])